 - Marrakesh: Visit the Medina quarter with the busy Djemma el-fnaa square, a place filled with local vendors, jugglers, snake charmers, and fruit and souvenir sellers.
 Walk through the souks, a traditional market complex where you can find fresh produce, leather goods, handcrafts, art, and antiques.
 Train your haggling skills when visiting the souks as this tradition is very much alive here.
-The old town of Marrakesh, the Medina quarter, is surrounded by a giant city wall of 19 km length and is home to some beautiful gardens worth visiting.
-For the botanist inside of you, visit the Menara garden and the Agdal garden.
+The old town of Marrakesh, the Medina Quarter, is surrounded by a giant city wall of 19 km in length and is home to some beautiful gardens worth visiting.
+For the botanist inside of you, visit the Menara Garden and the Agdal Garden.

 - Cascades d’Ouzoud: These waterfalls are the highest and most water-rich falls in Morocco and an impressive spot to explore.
 Located 150 km outside of Marrakesh, start the trip latest in the early morning and calculate a 2.5 hrs car ride.
 Due to its popularity, it's not necessary to book a guide for this trip as you can easily visit the falls on your own.
 The entrance is free.